Definition of Employee Stock

 - Stock options are difficult to value.

-- As the period of holding is more this can prove to be very costly to the employee in long run.
+- As the holding period is more, this can be very costly to the employee in the long run.

 Important Terms Related to Employee Stock Option Plan